BrodyW11/Programming-1-Energy-Smarthouse/readme.txt

 The total cost of the units consumed over the week is printed out at the end.
 The main class of my home is called Program.

-*There is an error when trying to compile the project in cmd, however it runs smoothly in eclipse.